Prover Agent: An Agent-Based Framework for Formal Mathematical Proofs: Acknowledgments

 This work was supported by the ``R\&D Hub Aimed at Ensuring Transparency and Reliability of Generative AI Models'' project of the Ministry of Education, Culture, Sports, Science and Technology.
-We would also like to thank the Automated Research Project (Autores) for providing access to their API during the initial stages of this research.
+We also acknowledge the Automated Research Project (Autores) for providing access to their API during the initial stages of this research.
+Akiyoshi Sannai would like to thank Koji Hashimoto and Fumiharu Kato for their warm support.
+This work was also supported in part by Grant-in-Aid for Transformative Research Areas 22A202. }